msrasys/nnscaler/docs/source/parallel_module.md

 It has the following arguments:
-- `samples` (`List[Any]`): a list of samples. if pipeline is used, it must have the same length as pipeline_nmicros
+- `samples` (`List[Any]`): a list of samples. if pipeline is used, it must have the same length as configured to pas policy.
 - `is_dummy_batch` (`Optional[List[bool]]`): indicates whether the each micro-batch is dummy
 - `scale_fn` (`Optional[Callable[[torch.Tensor], torch.Tensor]]`): the function to scale the loss